Sebastian Maniscalco: Comedic style

 He is known for his "nostalgia" type of humor grounded in personal family experiences and delivered utilizing heavy physical and verbal variations.
 Most of his material riffs on being raised in an old-school environment with an immigrant father, or just expressing his amazement at people's outlandish behavior.
 Maniscalco says that comedy cannot be learned, it must be earned.
 It took him nearly 20 years to develop his "Can you believe this?" style of humor.
 He explained, "you don't become a bodybuilder the first day you start lifting weights.
 Same thing with comedy.
 You gotta flesh out your joke, your bit.
 You add and subtract.
 You see what works."

 Personal life

 Maniscalco graduated from Northern Illinois University in 1995.
-He was a member of the Sigma Pi fraternity.
+He was a member of the Sigma Pi fraternity and served as chapter president his senior year.

 Maniscalco married Lana Gomez in August 2013.
 The couple have two children together: a daughter born in 2017, and a son born in 2019.